wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/guide.md

      enabled: false
    ```

-2. Prepare credentials and bucket names for the object storage of your choice.
+2. Prepare the credentials and bucket names for the object storage.
 The article
    [Configure Grafana Mimir object storage backend]({{< relref "../configure/configure-object-storage-backend" >}})
    has examples for the different types of object storage that Mimir supports.